open-contracting/deploy/docs/use/redmine.rst

 Via application
 ~~~~~~~~~~~~~~~

 #.
-Create an SSH tunnel to forward MySQL's port 3306 to a port number of your preference, for example:
+Create an SSH tunnel as the ``report_user`` user, to forward MySQL's port 3306 to a port number of your preference, for example:

    .. code-block:: bash